Skip to content

 • priv/WEBSOCKET_CONNECTION_ID, for example: priv/f774e704c1eb

-NOTE: A subscription to a private topic is an administrative operation and is forbidden by the client subscription API!
+NOTE: Subscribing to a private topic is controlled by the backend and is prohibited in the client subscription API.

 Clients can subscribe or unsubscribe from public topics as needed.
-Be aware that upon establishing a new connection, clients are automatically subscribed to the main topic.
+By default, clients are automatically subscribed to the main topic.

 Subscribers